Redbank Plains

 The level of cultural diversity witnessed in Redbank Plains was found to be above average when compared nationally for a number of language and cultural background related metrics

-Redbank Plains had a higher cultural diversity than most local areas, with 23.1% speaking a language other than English at home and 31.7% born overseas.
-Christianity was the predominant religion, at 49.3%.
-The 'Other' religious category was overrepresented at 1.3%, compared to Greater Brisbane's 2.1%.
+Redbank Plains had a higher cultural diversity than most local markets, with 23.1% of its population speaking a language other than English at home and 31.7% born overseas.
+Christianity was the predominant religion in Redbank Plains, comprising 49.3% of its population.
+However, the category 'Other' showed an overrepresentation compared to Greater Brisbane, with 1.3% versus 1.3%.

 Frequently Asked Questions - Diversity